 All of Northwood’s jewelry employs the use of bentwood.
 Bentwood is wood that has been cut along the grain and steamed until pliable, then wrapped around a form to take shape.

 You may already be more familiar with bentwood than you realize.
-Wooden canoes, rocking chairs, and many pieces of furniture employ the bentwood technique.
-Bentwood itself is a well-established method in woodworking but has only recently been applied to creating bentwood rings in a durable and long-lasting way.
+Wooden canoes, rocking chairs, and many pieces of furniture employ the bending wood as a technique.
+Bentwood itself is a well-established method in woodworking but has only recently been applied to creating rings in a durable and long-lasting way.

 Every Northwood Ring is expertly handcrafted by our knowledgeable team to your exact size when you order.

 In a bentwood ring, the grain is oriented around and around, into several layers, creating a durable ring with no weak spots.

 To bend wood, thin strips of wood need to be steamed to just the right temperature, then quickly wrapped around a form and clamped to hold their shape.
 After the wood has dried into shape, a special glue is used to glue each overlapping layer until the thickness of the ring has been formed.
 We typically use 5 to 7 layers to create each ring for maximum strength with a thin profile (In our Metal Core and Precious Metal rings only one to three layers are needed as the wood is not the main source of strength in the ring).

 The way the grain is oriented along the length of a bentwood ring, the layers upon layers of wood, and the strong adhesive work together to create the toughest wooden ring possible.
 Think of it like building with blocks where staggering each layer creates more strength than the one layer on it’s own.

 After the shape of the ring has been created, we carefully sand the wood to a polished state, cut and round the edges into a smooth, soft curve and add any inlays you’ve requested.
-Crushed stone or shell inlays are placed with tweezers to create maximum coverage.
+Crushed shell inlays are placed with tweezers to create maximum coverage.